Richard Shine: Career

 Beginning in 2023, Shine and his team also began exploring the use of genetic modification (via CRISPER-Cas9) as a means of toad control.
 Their first approach is to use toads to control their own populations, to obtain highly targeted suppression.
 The method uses tadpoles whose ability to metamorphose to the terrestrial stage has been blocked by gene knockout.
 By consuming newly-laid eggs, the “Peter Pan” (non-metamorphosing) cannibalistic tadpoles may offer a long-running block to further cane toad breeding within the waterbody.

 Shine also suggested a new method of buffering the impact of cane toads on vulnerable native predators, by releasing small cane toads at the invasion front (to induce taste aversion, by inducing nausea and thus discouraging predators from eating fatally large toads).
-Although initially greeted with scepticism, field studies validated its effectiveness and the method is now being widely applied in northwestern Australia.
+Although initially greeted with skepticism, field studies validated its effectiveness and the method is now being widely applied in northwestern Australia.

 After 40 years at The University of Sydney, Shine took up a position at Macquarie University in December 2018.
 He continues to conduct ecological and evolutionary research on reptiles and amphibians, with an emphasis on developing new tools for conservation.
 These have included artificial “hotspot” shelters to enable endangered frogs to recover from chytrid fungal disease, and gene-knockout cane toads for toad control, as well as long-running population-ecology studies on sea snakes in the Pacific island nation of New Caledonia.

-Shine has published more than 1100 papers in professional journals, written four books (Australian Snakes.
-A Natural History, 1998; Cane Toad Wars, University of California Press, 2018; So Many Snakes, So Little Time, CRC Press, 2022; Snakes Without Borders, Reed New Holland, 2024) and co-edited another (Grigg, G. C., R. Shine, and H. Ehmann, eds.
+Shine has published more than 1100 papers in professional journals, attracting more than 90,000 citations.
+He has written five books (Australian Snakes.
+A Natural History, 1998; Cane Toad Wars, University of California Press, 2018; So Many Snakes, So Little Time, CRC Press, 2022; Snakes Without Borders, Reed New Holland, 2024; Science in the Snakepit, Reed New Holland, 2025) and co-edited another (Grigg, G. C., R. Shine, and H. Ehmann, eds.
 1985.
 Biology of Australasian Frogs and Reptiles).